 - Weakness of pulse

-- Internal bleeding that could cause black stool, feces, or vomit
+- Internal bleeding that could cause black stool, faeces, or vomit

 - Damaging the Lymph and blood vessels

 If not treated in time, it could lead to extreme health risks and even death in some rare cases.

 - Inform your healthcare provider if you experience symptoms of dengue, particularly if you are planning to travel

 - Take adequate rest

 - If you have fever and pain, consult your doctor regarding medication

 - Keep yourself hydrated by taking sufficient fluids.
 Add some electrolytes for better results.